ruoxinyuan/test/README.md

 - Construct dynamic probability curves to characterize the complete response process of students and demonstrate that this characterization is model-free.
 - Fits model outputs using B-splines for further estimation.
 - Applicable to a wide range of downstream tasks, such as individual classification and identification of key actions.
-- Test on several questions of PISA 2012 problem-solving assesment.
+- Test on several questions of PISA 2012 problem-solving assesment and proves that the proposed framework is item-free, meaning it does not rely on question type or task-specific prior expert knowledge.

 ---